Noba1anc3/Noba1anc3.github.io/_posts/2020-04-15-R-CNN Family.md

 - All the conv layers with kernel size = 3, padding = 1, stride = 1
 - All the pooling layers with kernel size = 2, padding = 0, stride = 2

-After the padding process, the size is changed to (M+2) * (N+2), and after the conv process, the size is returned to M * N. So, the matrix size don't change during all the convolution process.
+After the padding process, the size is changed to (M+2) * (N+2), and after the conv process, the size is returned to M * N. So, the size of matrix won't change during all the convolution process.

 ![](https://pic2.zhimg.com/80/v2-3c772e9ed555eb86a97ef9c08bf563c9_720w.jpg)